System Development Life Cycle

 The final phase of SDLC is involved in regular updates and maintenance.
 In this stage, the final user will use and boost the system.
 Additional features and capabilities can also be done by the end user.

-All of these seven phases plays their own unique ways in order to meet the expectations of a business, enabling it to achieve its goals.
-All of these must be considered and proper application should be done for an excellent outcome.
-The SDLC give sway to an effective and functional new system that can bring change and development in a particular business and its processes.
+All of these seven phases play their own unique ways to meet a business's expectations, enabling it to achieve its goals.
+All of these must be considered, and proper application should be made for an excellent outcome.
+The SDLC gives way to a practical and functional new system that can bring change and development to a particular business and its processes.
 It is worth to use and provides a quality outcome.